-A summary of our Distribution Annual Planning Report 2020 for our customers, communities and other stakeholders
+Performance and plans for the Energex network A summary of our Distribution Annual Planning Report 2021 for our customers, communities and other stakeholders

-Purpose

-Energex's Distribution Annual Planning Report (DAPR) explains how we are continuing to safely and efficiently manage the electricity distribution network in South East Queensland.
+Purpose Energex's Distribution Annual Planning Report (DAPR) explains how we are continuing to safely and efficiently manage the electricity distribution network in South East Queensland.
 This summary outlines the content in our planning report with links to specific chapters you can refer to for more information.

-The full report details the network's performance in 2019-20 and our plans for 2020-21 to 2024-25.

-It provides insights into the key challenges we face and our responses to them, highlighting the areas where we are seeking to work closely with our customers, the community and different industry partners.
-It provides information to assist interested parties to:

-- understand how the electricity network works - provide input to the future development of the network - identify locations that would benefit from significant electricity supply capability or demand side management and non-network initiatives identify locations where major industrial loads would be best located.
+The full report details the network's performance in 2020-21 and our plans for 2021-22 to 2025-26.
+Contents It provides insights into the key challenges we face and our responses to them, highlighting the areas where we are seeking to work closely with our customers, the community and different industry partners.
+It provides information to assist interested parties to: - understand how the electricity network works - provide input to the future development of the network - identify locations that would benefit from significant electricity supply capability or demand side management and non-network initiatives • identify locations where major industrial loads would be best located.

 This information is also supported by our online interactive map of the electricity network and information provided in our Demand Management Plan and Demand Side Engagement Strategy.

-Contents

-Purpose

-Message from our Executive 3

-Our network 4

-Our service area 4

-What is shaping our plans?
-5

-Our engagement program 5

-Safety first - a no compromise approach 6

-Making electricity more affordable 7

-The growth in solar energy 8

-The changing use of the network 9

-Looking at trends in electricity use 10

-Electric Vehicles 10

-How is the network performing?
+Purpose 2 Message from our Executive 3 Our network 4 Our service area 4 What is shaping our plans?
+5 5 Our engagement program Safety first - a no compromise approach 6 Making electricity more affordable 7 The growth in solar energy 8 The changing use of the network 9 Looking at trends in electricity use 10 Electric Vehicles 10 How is the network performing?
 Where are we focusing?
-11

-Last summer the network supplied record demand 11

-Did you know 12

-Network reliability improved 13

-Managing an ageing network 14

-Using technology to deliver smarter solutions 15

-Major projects 2019-20 16

-Finding the best solutions together 17

-Sustainability - the future is in an intelligent grid 17

-Improving our connection process 17

-Demand management and other non-network solutions 18

-We are open to exploring the alternatives 19

-Our online interactive network map 20

-Our belief 21
+11 Last summer the network supplied record demand 11 Did you know 12 Network reliability improved 13 Managing an ageing network 14 Using technology to deliver smarter solutions 15 Major projects 2020-21 16 Finding the best solutions together 17 Sustainability - the future is in an intelligent grid 17 Improving our connection process 17 Customer led technologies 18 Demand management and other non-network solutions 18 We are open to exploring the alternatives 19 Our online interactive network map 20 Our belief 21